-Online registration for Summer Orientation 2015 opened on Wednesday, March 25, 2015.
-All confirmed, domestic first year students received a brochure with important Orientation details and information about how to register for a session via the myMiami student portal website.
-After logging into the myMiami portal, new students will see the option to register for Summer Orientation on the "welcome" tab, in the checklist on the upper-left portion of the page.
+Online registration for Summer Orientation 2016 will open in late March, 2016.
+All confirmed, domestic first year students received a brochure with important orientation details and information about how to register for a session via the myMiami student portal website.
+After logging into the myMiami portal, new students will see the option to register for Summer orientation on the "welcome" tab, in the checklist on the upper-left portion of the page.

-Summer Orientation at Miami is designed for all first-year students, and consists of one-and-a-half days of programs and meetings with faculty, staff, and student leaders.
-Students and families should arrive between 10:30 a.m. .- 12 p.m. for residence hall check-in (all students must stay on campus for the one overnight of orientation).
+Summer orientation at Miami is designed for all first-year students, and consists of one-and-a-half days of programs and meetings with faculty, staff, and student leaders.
+Students and families should arrive between 10:30 a.m. and 12 p.m. for residence hall check-in (all students must stay on campus for the one overnight of orientation).
 After residence hall check-in, students and families proceed to orientation check-in, which is 12 - 1 p.m.
 EST at the Armstrong Student Center on Spring Street at Maple Street.
 The program begins at 1 p.m.
 EST, and continues until approximately 9 p.m. for families, and 11 p.m. for students.

 Orientation is required for incoming first-year students, particularly because it serves as the vehicle for new student advising and course registration.
 Students who are unable to attend Summer orientation must attend August orientation and register for classes at that time.